Parish Clerk & Responsible Financial Officer

 Tree Representative: Cllr Howard Millett

-Rights of Way: Cllr Mike Butler, Susana Fernandez Suarez
+Rights of Way: Cllr Mike Butler

-Allotment Association: Cllr Susana Fernandez Suarez
+Allotment Association: Cllr Nicky Bowler

 Sway Village Hall Committee: Cllr Nicky Bowler